cu-mkp/2017-workshop-edition/_texts/p-111v_tl.md

 ## Composition of <span class="m">sand</span>

-Everything being baked thoroughly as said above, take four 4 molds full of <span class="m">plaster</span>, two 2 of <span class="m">brick</span>, & one of <span class="m">alum de plume</span>.
-Do not pass through the sieve to mix, because the <span class="m">alum</span> would not go through.
-Mix it with your hands until neither one nor the other, neither white nor red, may be distinguished from the other.
-If your <span class="m">plaster</span> is not strong, do not mix in as much <span class="m">alum de plume</span> because it softens molds.
-Make sure too that your <span class="m">sand</span> is not hot (since it has been baked thoroughly recently) when you will want to mix it with <span class="m">water</span>, because that makes molds too soft & breakable.
+Everything once reheated as it said here above, take four 4 full crucibles of <span class="m">plaster</span>, two 2 of <span class="m">brick</span>, & one of <span class="m">alum de plume</span>.
+Do not pass through the sieve to mix, because the <span class="m">alum</span> would not pass.
+Mix with your hands, until neither one nor the other, neither white nor red, is recognised among the other.
+If your <span class="m">plaster</span> was not strong, do not mix at all so much <span class="m">alum de plume</span>, because it softens the molds.
+Take head also that your <span class="m">sand</span> is not hot (since it has immediately been reheated) when you will want to mix it with <span class="m">water</span>, for this makes molds too soft & breakable.

 > *at left bottom margin*
 >
 >
->   You may sometimes decrease the quantity of <span class="m">plaster</span> if you do not find it strong enough to resist fire & if it splits, <span class="del">&</span> so that the proportion of crushed <span class="m">tiles</span> sustains it, with the <span class="m">alum de plume</span>, which you can also increase so that it creates a better bond.
+>   You may sometimes diminish the quantity of <span class="m">plaster</span> if you do not find it strong enough to withstands, with the <span class="m">alum de plume</span>, which you can also increase so that it creates a better bond.